zjykzj/YOLOv3/README.md

 ## Background

-The implementation of this warehouse depends heavily on the implementation of [DeNA/PyTorch_YOLOv3](https://github.com/DeNA/PyTorch_YOLOv3) and [apex/examples/imagenet](https://github.com/NVIDIA/apex/tree/master/examples/imagenet)
+The purpose of creating this warehouse is to better understand the YOLO series target detection network.
+Note: The realization of the project depends heavily on the implementation of [DeNA/PyTorch_YOLOv3](https://github.com/DeNA/PyTorch_YOLOv3) and [NVIDIA/apex](https://github.com/NVIDIA/apex)

 ## Installation